 Symington trained with the Independent Group in the IoPA but was supervised by Kleinian analysts Herbert Rosenfeld and Hanna Segal, and from early on was highly influenced by Melanie Klein’s theories.
-He has also found very useful concepts and approaches in the work of thinkers as varied as D. W. Winnicott, Wilfred Bion, Michael Balint, Marion Milner and Frances Tustin, among numerous others.
-In his writing he is engaged in an ongoing dialogue with the foundational theories of Sigmund Freud, and he returns to Freud again and again, finding new insights and shades of meaning with each rereading.
-Early analysts such as Sándor Ferenczi and Karl Abraham have also aided his theoretical and clinical development throughout his career.
-Above all, Symington believes in the necessity of revisiting ideas – his own and those of others – in order to keep developing and testing them, that they might be as clinically effective as possible.
+He also found very useful concepts and approaches in the work of thinkers as varied as D. W. Winnicott, Wilfred Bion, Michael Balint, Marion Milner and Frances Tustin, among numerous others.
+In his writing he was engaged in an ongoing dialogue with the foundational theories of Sigmund Freud, and he returned to Freud again and again, finding new insights and shades of meaning with each rereading.
+Early analysts such as Sándor Ferenczi and Karl Abraham also aided his theoretical and clinical development throughout his career.
+Above all, Symington believed in the necessity of revisiting ideas – his own and those of others – in order to keep developing and testing them, that they might be as clinically effective as possible.

-He has also written collaboratively, working with his wife Joan to produce, The Clinical Thinking of Wilfred Bion (1996).
+He also wrote collaboratively, working with his wife Joan to produce, The Clinical Thinking of Wilfred Bion (1996).
 A lucid account of Bion’s theory, it remains a highly valuable resource for readers trying to understand the potent but challenging ideas of an analyst the authors call, ‘the deepest thinker within psychoanalysis’.
 Symington attended Bion’s lectures in London in the 1970s and was supervised by him at one stage during his training.
-He has worked extensively with psychotic and profoundly disturbed patients, and has found Bion’s thinking very useful in these clinical encounters.
+He worked extensively with psychotic and profoundly disturbed patients, and found Bion’s thinking very useful in these clinical encounters.

-A number of thinkers and writers outside psychoanalysis have also contributed to his thinking, including Leo Tolstoy, whose novel Anna Karenina he drew on extensively in his book, Narcissism: A New Theory (1993), and George Eliot, whose Middlemarch he cites in several places.
-Symington’s view of mental life has been shaped significantly by several philosophers, including twentieth-century thinkers Isaiah Berlin, Martin Buber and John Macmurray, and Counter-Enlightenment philosopher Giambattista Vico.
-Familiar with religious thought from his first degree and his Catholic training, he has also learned a great deal from theological and spiritual writers ancient and modern, and from both Eastern and Western traditions.
-Symington considers Socrates one of the most important philosophers in history, above all for his dialectical and dialogic approach to the pursuit of truth.
+A number of thinkers and writers outside psychoanalysis also contributed to his thinking, including Leo Tolstoy, whose novel Anna Karenina he drew on extensively in his book, Narcissism: A New Theory (1993), and George Eliot, whose Middlemarch he cites in several places.
+Symington’s view of mental life was shaped significantly by several philosophers, including twentieth-century thinkers Isaiah Berlin, Martin Buber and John Macmurray, and Counter-Enlightenment philosopher Giambattista Vico.
+Familiar with religious thought from his first degree and his Catholic training, he also learned a great deal from theological and spiritual writers ancient and modern, and from both Eastern and Western traditions.
+Symington considered Socrates one of the most important philosophers in history, above all for his dialectical and dialogic approach to the pursuit of truth.

-A major thread through Symington’s work has been his exploration of narcissism, an aspect of the mind that he has come to identify as a central cause of mental illness.
+A major thread through Symington’s work was his exploration of narcissism, an aspect of the mind that he has come to identify as a central cause of mental illness.
 He came to write his major work on the subject, Narcissism: A New Theory, after deciding that he needed to explore the subject in a deeper and more sustained way than he had before.
 He spent twenty minutes a day, for several months, thinking about this essential yet elusive area of psychoanalytic theory.
 The notes he compiled later developed into lectures and, finally, into his book.
-He has said that this investigation of narcissism’s nature and role in mental life, ‘altered radically’ his understanding of psychoanalysis.
+He said that this investigation of narcissism’s nature and role in mental life, ‘altered radically’ his understanding of psychoanalysis.

-Although he long ago left behind religious faith, he has always retained a spiritual view of human life, one in which our desire for freedom and creative expression are not secondary to the struggle to survive, but fundamental.
-He has written in many of his works about the relationship between a spiritual view of the human mind and a psychoanalytic one, and believes that these two models can learn from one another.
+Although he long ago left behind religious faith, he always retained a spiritual view of human life, one in which our desire for freedom and creative expression are not secondary to the struggle to survive, but fundamental.
+He wrote in many of his works about the relationship between a spiritual view of the human mind and a psychoanalytic one, and believes that these two models can learn from one another.
 In a piece written in response to being given a Sigourney Award, he asserted that,

 ‘…a central creative agent constitutes the core of the personality and not a package of instinctual drives.
 I think the struggle for survival is not the over-arching motivational principle that guides people.
 I believe that a desire for freedom is a prime mover in human affairs.’